Menu

 By incorporating HEHP ingredients into all recipes as a default, Juniper no longer needs to prepare ‘special’ meals for those needing an additional boost unless it’s for individuals requiring further fortified meals as recommended by clinical staff.

-The DINE program is a fluid framework and Kirrie constantly taps into available resources to learn about the latest advances in Aged Care food and nutrition to improve the food served and find recipe inspiration and meal ideas.
+The DINE program is a fluid framework and Kirrie constantly taps into available resources to learn about the latest advances in aged care food and nutrition to improve the food served and find recipe inspiration and meal ideas.

 HELP inspiration